jbaron/cats/README.md

 and runs on Linux, Windows and OS X.  CATS itself is also written in TypeScript, so you can easily customize it to your needs if required.

-Although still new faetures being added, CATS is already very usable and has built-in support for the following:
+Although still new features are being added, CATS is already very usable and has built-in support for the following:

 - Intelligent code editor and code completion for TypeScript sources.